Longtime Florida child advocate George Sheldon dies at 71

 FORT LAUDERDALE, Fla.
-(AP) — Longtime public servant George Sheldon, who served at the helm of child welfare agencies in Florida and Illinois and later with the federal government, has died.
+(AP) — Longtime public servant George H. Sheldon, who served at the helm of child welfare agencies in Florida and Illinois and also with the federal government in Washington, died Thursday, family members said.
 He was 71.

-According to a statement from his family, Sheldon died at a Miami hospital Thursday following a workout injury.
+According to a statement from his family, Sheldon died at Mt.
+Sinai Hospital in Miami Beach on Thursday following post-operative complications due to a neck injury he sustained while exercising.
+He was surrounded by family and friends.

-Sheldon’s storied career includes time as Florida’s Deputy Attorney General; Secretary of the Florida Department of Children and Families; and Assistant Secretary for the Administration for Children and Families under the U.S. Department of Health and Human Services.
+Sheldon’s storied career in Florida includes time as Deputy Attorney General, Secretary of the Florida Department of Children and Families and member of the state House of Representatives.
+He also spent two years serving as Assistant Secretary for the Administration for Children and Families under the U.S. Department of Health and Human Services.

-As the head of Florida’s child welfare agency, he brought compassion and much needed transparency to an often-troubled department.
+As the head of Florida’s child welfare agency, he brought compassion and much-needed transparency to an often-troubled department, gaining the respect of many.

 Most Read Nation & World Stories